y1zhou/metabolike/docs/usage/getting_started.md

 ## Prerequisites

-In this section, you will make use of the parser module of `metabolike`.
+In this section, you will make use of the parser module of metabolike.
-More specifically, you will use the \[`SBML parser module`\]\[parser.sbml\] to extract information from an SBML model file and populate the graph database.
+More specifically, you will use the [`SBML parser module`][parser.sbml] to extract information from an SBML model file and populate the graph database.
 But before that, you will need to set up Neo4j and download a sample SBML file.

 ### Neo4j database